MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-12-Scrum-definition.md

 **Step 3: Understand how to DO Agile work by applying Scrum**

 The next paragraph is aimed at those who are interested in implementing the above value benefits within their teams.

-First step is to **be** Agile in terms of mindset and culture.
-In order to do this, refer to the Agile manifesto to read its [4 values](https://agilemanifesto.org/) and then refer to its [12 principles](https://agilemanifesto.org/principles.html).
-It is important you really internalize these concepts and start correcting any behaviors within your organizations that don't align with these.

 Second step is to **do** work following Agile rituals.
 Multiple practices can be applied, but if passage 2 was alluring to you, I suggest you learn Scrum.
 This [infographic](https://www.knowledgehut.com/blog/agile/infographic-scrum-process-in-a-nutshell) is a quick and gentle snapshot initiation to Scrum's rules, roles, meetings and commitments.